Parenting support in Flanders

 - more intensive, easily accessible help

 The seed for Flemish Parenting Support Policy was sown in 2001 in the form of the decree of 19 January, 2001, and providing for the establishment of initiatives around parenting support.
-By now, we have come quite some way already.
-With the re-writing of the Parenting Support Decree the Flemish parenting support landscape was given a breath of fresh air.
+In 2007 a new Parenting Support Decree is written down.
+It gives the Flemish parenting support landscape a breath of fresh air.

-The decree shapes parenting support in different ways :
+The decree of 2007 shapes parenting support in different ways :

 - At local level and beyond,